Kerberoasting in April 2026: Why CVE-2026-20833 Enforcement Is Not Enough Without AD Mines

 The Bottom Line

 CVE-2026-20833 and Microsoft's April 2026 RC4 enforcement are necessary steps.
-Organizations should apply these updates and complete the migration to AES before the July 2026 mandatory enforcement deadline.
+Apply these updates and complete the migration to AES before the July 2026 mandatory enforcement deadline.

-But closing the RC4 door does not close the Kerberoasting door.
-As long as service accounts exist — and they will continue to exist in every enterprise environment — their Kerberos tickets will remain offline-crackable.
-The question is not whether Kerberoasting is still a viable attack after April 2026.
+But closing the RC4 door doesn't close the Kerberoasting door.
+As long as service accounts exist — and they will, in every enterprise environment — their Kerberos tickets remain offline-crackable.
+The question isn't whether Kerberoasting is still viable after April 2026.
 The answer is yes.
-The question is whether attackers can execute it without triggering an immediate, certain detection.
+The question is whether attackers can run it without triggering an immediate, certain detection.

-AD Mines ensure the answer to that question is no.
+AD Mines make the answer to that no.

-That is the Mine2 proposition: not another layer of monitoring that generates alerts you have to investigate.
-A detection layer where every alert is real, every alert is early, and every alert means one thing: there is an attacker in your Active Directory right now, and you caught them before they got what they came for.
+That's the Mine2 proposition: not another monitoring layer that generates alerts you have to investigate, but a detection layer where every alert is real, every alert is early, and every alert means one thing — there's an attacker in your Active Directory right now, and you caught them before they got what they came for.

 Start protecting your Active Directory today at https://www.mine2.io/product.